Dynamic access pricing control for fair and stable resource sharing: Dynamic Pricing System Model

-Equations \ref{eq:systemR11} models the dynamics of the price-sensitive users, while Equations \ref{eq:systemU1} models the dynamics of price-insensitive users.
-External arrival rates for each user class are denoted by $K_R(t)$ and $K_U(t)$ respectively.
-Although these are generally time-varying, subsequent analysis will be based on the assumption that they are both fixed (our results naturally extend to the time-varying case).
-As seen in (\ref{eq:systemR1}), the population of responsive users is reduced at a rate $f(q)R$, where $f(q)$ is a price function (defined next) $f:\R_+\to\R_+$ which we assume to be locally Lipschitz continuous.
-This rate depends on the state of the resource occupancy $q(t)$ and represents the fraction of these users who choose to abandon access to the resource because of a high price.
-On the other hand, the population of responsive users is also reduced by the admission fraction $\alpha(q)R$ that actually accesses the resource where $\alpha:\R_+\to\R_+$ is a locally Lipschitz continuous function specified in the sequel.
-The same reasoning applies to (\ref{eq:systemU1}) in which there are no price-dependent dropouts.
-Finally, in (\ref{eq:systemq1}) the dynamics of the resource occupancy depend on a service rate $\mu(q)$ (defined next) specifying the user departure process from this system.
+for $i=1,\ldots,n-1$.
+As seen in \eqref{eq:systemR12_bob}, the population of responsive users is reduced at a rate $f_i(p(q))R_i$, representing a proportion of users from class $i$ who choose to abandon access to the resource because of a high price.
+The population of price-responsive users is also reduced by the admission fraction $\alpha(q)R$ that actually accesses the service.
+The same reasoning applies to \eqref{eq:systemU1_bob} in which there are no price-dependent dropouts.
+Finally, in \eqref{eq:systemq1_bob} the dynamics of the resource occupancy depend on a service rate $\mu(q)$ (defined in the sequel) specifying the user departure process from this system.
+We write the above equations in a more compact form by extending the user class set to $i=1,\ldots,n$ and reserving the index $n$ to the $U$ class,

+i.e., we set $f_{n}(p(q))=0$ and $R_{n} = U$.
+Together Eqs.~\eqref{eq:systemR12_bob},~\eqref{eq:systemU1_bob},~and~\eqref{eq:systemq1_bob} define a dynamic system of responsive, unresponsive, and service queues, noting, as mentioned earlier, that the presence of unresponsive traffic for certain applications is bursty and intermittent.

+\begin{remark} \textbf{Dropout and wait mechanisms} Observe that the model consisting of (\ref{eq:systemR12_bob}), (\ref{eq:systemU1_bob}), and (\ref{eq:systemq1_bob}) allows users to remain interested in accessing the resource until they are either admitted or (in the case of responsive users) they drop out.
+This model is rich enough to capture behavior found across many applications.
+In this paper we limit ourselves to dropouts resulting from price sensitivity only, but in more general settings, users may also decide to drop out as a function of service delay, or other factors. \end{remark}